Screenshot on Mac not working? Try these fixes

 Looking for further insights on antivirus software?
 Check out this helpful article called top trusted antivirus for macOS.

 Well, we've come to the end of this article.
-The screenshot tool is undoubtedly a core feature, so it is understandable why users get frustrated when it stops functioning, but hopefully, thanks to these five easy-to-follow tips, you should no longer be asking why won't my Mac take a screenshot.
+The screenshot tool is undoubtedly a core feature, so it is understandable why users get frustrated when it stops functioning, but hopefully, thanks to these easy-to-follow tips, you should no longer be asking why won't my Mac take a screenshot.